The extragalactic $\gamma$-ray background: imprints from the physical properties and evolution of star-forming galaxy populations: Introduction

 \section{Introduction}

 The exact physical origin of the extra-galactic $\gamma$-ray background (EGB) remains unsettled.
-While a substantial fraction of the flux is attributed to blazars and radio galaxies~\citep[see, e.g.][]{Inoue2009ApJ, Singal2012ApJ, Ajello2015ApJ, Inoue2011ApJ, DiMauro2014ApJ, DiMauro2014JCAP, Wang2016NatPh, Stecker2019arXiv}, the detection of several nearby star-forming galaxies (SFGs) in $\gamma$-rays~\citep{Ajello2020ApJ_SFG} have also established these as a candidate EGB source class.
-The EGB is comprised of two components: a contribution from resolved extragalactic sources, and an isotropic component from all other unresolved $\gamma$-ray emitting sources beyond our Galaxy, extending over redshift to the furthest reaches of the observable Universe.
-While the origin of the resolved component can be readily decomposed into populations of individual sources (e.g. bright $\gamma$-ray emitters such as blazars; see~\citealt{Ajello2015ApJ}), the unresolved component could be comprised of a broader range of phenomena.
-This can include numerous blazars and radio galaxies, including those of low luminosity or at distances where they cannot be resolved as individual point sources~\citep[see, e.g.][]{Inoue2009ApJ, Singal2012ApJ, Ajello2015ApJ, Inoue2011ApJ, DiMauro2014ApJ, DiMauro2014JCAP, Wang2016NatPh, Stecker2019arXiv}, populations of active galactic nuclei (AGN) that do not exhibit relativistic jets~\citep{Tamborra2014JCAP, Wang2016NatPh}, diffuse processes such as annihilating or decaying dark matter particles~\citep[see][]{Fornasa2015PhR}, or SFGs.
+While a substantial fraction of the flux is attributed to blazars and radio galaxies~\citep[see, e.g.][]{Inoue2009ApJ, Singal2012ApJ, Ajello2015ApJ, Inoue2011ApJ, DiMauro2014ApJ, DiMauro2014JCAP, Wang2016NatPh, Stecker2019arXiv}, the detection of several nearby star-forming galaxies (SFGs) in $\gamma$-rays~\citep{Ajello2020ApJ_SFG} have also established these as a candidate EGB source class, where their $\gamma$-ray emission has been linked to their star-formation activity {through cosmic ray processes~\citep{Ha2021ApJ, Ambrosone2021ApJ}}.
+The EGB is comprised of two components: a contribution from resolved extragalactic sources, and an isotropic component from all other unresolved $\gamma$-ray emitting sources beyond our Galaxy, extending over redshift to the furthest reaches of the observable Universe.\footnote{This unresolved component is diffuse and appears isotropic on large-scales, sometimes being referred to as the isotropic $\gamma$-ray background (IGRB, e.g. as in~\citealt{Ackermann2015ApJ}).
+In this work, we put focus on the isotropic, diffuse $\gamma$-ray background component, and refer to this simply as the EGB, unless otherwise specified.} While the origin of the resolved component can be readily decomposed into populations of individual sources (e.g. bright $\gamma$-ray emitters such as blazars; see~\citealt{Ajello2015ApJ}), the unresolved component could be comprised of a broader range of phenomena.
+This can include numerous blazars and radio galaxies, including those of low luminosity or at distances where they cannot be resolved as individual point sources~\citep[see, e.g.][]{Inoue2009ApJ, Singal2012ApJ, Ajello2015ApJ, Inoue2011ApJ, DiMauro2014ApJ, DiMauro2014JCAP, Wang2016NatPh, Stecker2019arXiv}, populations of active galactic nuclei (AGN) that do not exhibit relativistic jets~\citep{Tamborra2014JCAP, Wang2016NatPh}, {galaxy clusters~\citep[e.g.][]{Hussain2022arXiv}}, diffuse processes such as annihilating or decaying dark matter particles~\citep[see][]{Fornasa2015PhR}, or SFGs {(including high-energy emission from their galactic winds and associated circumgalactic structures -- see, e.g.~\citealt{Peretti2022MNRAS}).}